ajtock/NGS_intro_Cambridge_SysBio/README.md

 ## Step 6.
 Visualising the alignments and variants

-It's good practice to visualise aligned NGS data in a [genome browser](https://en.wikipedia.org/wiki/Genome_browser), as this allows you to see how the data are distributed throughout a genome and in relation to annotated genomic features such as genes.
+It's good practice to visualise aligned NGS reads in a [genome browser](https://en.wikipedia.org/wiki/Genome_browser), as this allows you to see how the data are distributed throughout a genome and in relation to annotated genomic features of interest, such as genes.
-It can also reveal problems with the data, such as regions with unduly low read coverage or alignment anomalies.
+It can also reveal problems with the data, including regions with unduly low read coverage or alignment anomalies.
-Exploring the data in this way can also motivate new questions about the underlying biology, thereby informing hypotheses that can be formally tested in downstream analyses.
+Exploring the data in this way can also motivate new questions about the underlying biology, thereby informing hypotheses that can be formally tested in subsequent analyses.

 A quick and basic way to visualise aligned reads is with [`samtools tview`](http://www.htslib.org/doc/samtools-tview.html).
 For this to work, we need to index the BAM file containing the filtered alignments using [`samtools index`](http://www.htslib.org/doc/samtools-index.html).